mage/mage-sdk-cpp/README.md

 Two transports are available:
 * `LONGPOLLING`: the request will be kept open by the server, until an event becomes available, or the server send a heartbeat.
-* `SHORTPOLLING`: the request will return immediatly with the response from the server.
+* `SHORTPOLLING`: the request will return immediately with the response from the server.

-When you use `void StartPolling(transport transport);`, a loop is run in another thread to call `PullEvents()`.
+When you use `void StartPolling(transport transport);`, a loop is started in another thread to call `PullEvents()`.

 If you use `LONGPOLLING`, after each request a new one will be sent.
 If you use `SHORTPOLLING`, the loop will wait `SHORTPOLLING_INTERVAL_SECS` seconds before sending a new request.

 By default `SHORTPOLLING_INTERVAL_SECS` is set to 5 seconds.
-You change it, by adding a new flag in the `Makefile`.
+You can change it, by adding a new flag in the `Makefile`.
-You need to add `-DSHORTPOLLING_INTERVAL_SECS=5` with your value, at the en of the `CFGLAGS` line.
+You need to add `-DSHORTPOLLING_INTERVAL_SECS=5` with your value, at the end of the `CFGLAGS` line.

 Concurrency
 -----------